LeNPaul/hungry-minds/_posts/2021-03-25-the-inner-game-of-tennis-timothy-gallwey-book-summary.md

 > There are only two possible approaches to dealing with upsetting circumstances in the present.
 One is to change the circumstance; the other is to change the mind which is experiencing the upset.

 Learn to separate an event from your reaction to the event.
-Concentrate on your breathing, and observe your thoughts without judging.
+Concentrate on your breathing, and observe your thoughts without judgment.
 This is not the same as positive thinking, as you are not acknowledging the negative or attempting to gain peace where it does not exist.
 Instead, you focus on what you can control, which are your thoughts, and seeing things as they are.

 #### The Meaning of Winning